Chile national football team: The early stage

-Scandals
+Maracanazo Scandal and punishment (1989 - 1994)

 A scandal known as "El Maracanazo" occurred on 3 September 1989.
 At a 1990 FIFA World Cup qualifying match at Rio de Janeiro's Maracanã stadium, Brazil led Chile 1–0 and La Roja needed to win.
 Chilean goalkeeper Roberto Rojas fell to the pitch with an apparent injury in his forehead.
 A firework had been thrown from the stands by a Brazilian fan named Rosenery Mello do Nascimento and was smouldering about a yard away.
 After Rojas was carried off the pitch, the Chilean players and coaches claimed that conditions were unsafe and they refused to resume the game, so the match was abandoned.
-However, a video footage of the match later showed that the firework had not made any contact to Rojas.
-Based on this evidence, FIFA decided to award the victory to Brazil; meanwhile, Chile was banned from the qualifiers for the 1994 FIFA World Cup, and Rojas himself was banned for life, although an amnesty was granted in 2001.
+However, a video footage of the match later showed that the firework had not made any contact to Rojas, and examinations of his injury determined it to be caused by a cut, and not from the impact of any firework, as there were no traces of gunpowder; indeed, Rojas would later confess he had a razor concealed in his glove, and it was part of a plan to cancel the match and prevent Brazil's qualification over Chile.
+Based on this evidence, FIFA decided to award the victory to Brazil; meanwhile, Chile was banned from the 1990 World Cup and the qualifiers for the 1994 FIFA World Cup, and Rojas himself was banned for life, although an amnesty was granted in 2001.